Ethan-Heimer/CrookedTheme/readme.md

 <details>
   <summary>Base</summary>

   The Base Section contains all settings that have to do with basic code editing and files.
-Here are the settings you'll find here:
+Here are the settings you'll find:

   <details>
     <summary>number</summary>